syncfusion-content/javascript-docs/js/PivotChart/Relational-Connectivity.md

 N> In this example, **“PivotChartDemo”** indicates the name and root namespace of the Web Application created in Visual Studio IDE and **“RelationalService”** indicates the name of the WCF service created.

-Now, PivotChart will be rendered with sales amount details over a set of products across different countries.
+Now, pivot chart will be rendered with sales amount details over a set of products across different countries.

 ![](Relational-Connectivity_images/ServerModeWCF.png)